po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/06-Stu_Primitive-Types/README.md

 [MDN Web Docs: JavaScript data types and data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)

-## 💡 Hint

-What is the only primitive type that is enclosed in quotes?

 ## 🏆 Bonus

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge: